 Lloyd Pans Kitchenware 10 x 14 Detroit Style Pizza Pan, $38.99 from Amazon

 Keep it seasoned like you would cast iron.

 How to Build It

-You can make your own pizza dough if you like, or use store-bought—either way, for an 8 x 10-inch pan, you’ll want a 10-ounce portion of dough.
+You can make your own pizza dough if you like, or use store-bought—either way, for an 8 x 10-inch pan, you’ll want a 10-ounce portion of dough (a little more for a slightly larger pan, or you can stretch it for a thinner pizza if absolutely necessary).
 Lightly oil the pan and place the dough in it to relax at room temp until it starts to loosen up; use your hands to coax it into the edges of the pan (and appreciate the lack of pressure of trying to stretch the perfect circle).

 Let the dough rest for about half an hour once in the pan, then cover the whole thing with shredded cheese, making sure to go right to the edges so they crisp up against the hot metal.
 Place two racing stripes of sauce down the length of the pizza and spread them out a little with the bottom of a ladle.